tensorflow/io/README.md

 ## Performance Benchmarking

 We use [github-pages](https://tensorflow.github.io/io/dev/bench/) to document the results of api performance benchmarks.
-The benchmarks are triggered on every commit to `master` branch and facilitates tracking performance w.r.t commits.
+The benchmark job is triggered on every commit to `master` branch and facilitates tracking performance w.r.t commits.

 ## Contributing